 - For Blended/Smooth Version: Place all ingredients in blender and blend on high for 1-2 minutes until completely smooth.

 - For Whole Chia Seed Version: Blend all ingredients except chia seeds in a blender until smooth (including any added flavors, fruits or chocolate).
 Whisk in chia seeds.

 - Pour mixture into a jar or glass container and place in the refrigerator for at least 4 hours or overnight to let gel.
+Stir or whisk a few times within the first hour to help it gel evenly.
 I prefer to make this at night to have ready for a fast breakfast the next day.
 It is also great to make in the morning for a delicious pre-made dessert at night.

 Chia Seed Pudding Variations

 The beauty of this recipe is that there are dozens of ways to customize it.
 You can change the flavor, the texture, the sweetener, the color and practically any other part of the recipe and it is almost impossible to mess up.
 I’ve included the basic vanilla coconut chia seed pudding recipe that I make below, but you can try these variations: